ethereum/portal-blog/pages/posts/2024-portal-prague.md

 ![State trie diagram](../../public/images/2024-prague-state-diagram.jpeg)

-Our primary focus here is delivery of our initial stage of the network which implements full archival storage of all historical state in time for Devcon 2024.
+Our primary focus here is delivery of the initial stage of the network which implements full archival storage of all historical state in time for Devcon 2024.
 We spent most of our time focused on the development dependencies needed to make this timeline a reality.
 Most of the work that is still to be done is in our bridge infrastructure which is responsible for generating all fo the trie data and gossiping it into our network.
 Our client teams have found that supporting the actual content types for state network is relatively simple.
+The complexity is in the sheer scale and magnitude of Ethereum's state data.
 Our current plan is to initialize our network with a snapshot of the state taken near the tip while in parallel we work forward from genesis to backfill all of the historical state data.